 With 1.8% of employed workers living in the South University neighborhood active in the military, this neighborhood has the distinction of having a higher proportion of people in the military than 95.7% of American neighborhoods.
 This is a major shaper of the neighborhood's culture and character.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The South University neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the South University neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 57.2% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the South University neighborhood has more Eastern European and Belgian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.0% of this neighborhood's residents have Eastern European ancestry and 1.0% have Belgian ancestry.